 But for scaling agencies and enterprises what most automated reporting tools don’t offer is:

-- The data integrations to more traditional marketing channels, like various radio and TV ad management platforms.
-Without these integrations, agencies and brands that advertise on these channels have to report on the metrics manually.
+1. The data integrations to more traditional marketing channels, like various radio and TV ad management platforms.
+Without these integrations, agencies, and brands that advertise on these channels have to report on the metrics manually.

 General BI vs. Dashboard Reporting

-Business intelligence tools (i.e. Tableau, Looker, Domo) is a general term for software that performs big data analytics and data visualization.
+Business intelligence tools (i.e. Tableau, Looker, Domo) are a general term for software that performs big data analytics and data visualization.
 BI tools can combine and blend disparate sets of data to produce insights to drive decision-making in an enterprise.
-A tool of this size usually requires dedicated IT support, can be expensive and require extensive training before a typical marketing team member can use it effectively.
+A tool of this size usually requires dedicated IT support, can be expensive, and requires extensive training before a typical marketing team member can use it effectively.

 Dashboard reporting tools are specifically designed to take in data (usually, marketing or business performance data) and visualize it in evergreen dashboards or snapshot-in-time reports.
-These tools are typically far easier to learn, require very little technical expertise and are more affordable.
-What some tools in this category lack, that causes some companies to move to general purpose BI tools like Tableau for their data visualization however is flexibility — being able to do whatever data calculation you want and build whatever visual or graph you want.
+These tools are typically far easier to learn, require very little technical expertise, and are more affordable.
+What some tools in this category lack, which causes some companies to move to general purpose BI tools like Tableau for their data visualization is flexibility being able to do whatever data calculation you want and build whatever visual or graph you want.

 Next, we’ll describe the features of TapClicks in detail.